ixiaopan/blog/content/post/NLP-02-word-vector.md

 #### one-hot

 Sometimes, we don't care about the number of occurrence of words.
-Instead, just like one-hot encoding, we only want to know whether a word is present in the sentence or not, which would be useful for sentiment analysis.
+Just like one-hot encoding, we only want to know whether a word is present in the sentence or not, which would be useful for sentiment analysis.
 Well, that's easy to implement using Sklearn